atorus-research/Tplyr/README.md

 treatment groups within your data.
 This works with any treatment group built using `add_treat_group` or `add_total_group` as well.

-The risk difference calculation are displayed in the `rdiff` columns.
+The risk difference calculations are displayed in the `rdiff` columns.
 There will be an `rdiff` column for every comparison that is made, following the convention `rdiff_<comparison>_<reference>`.